This post may contain affiliate links.

 Last year we tried using Gorilla duct tape to tape the seams together and it did not stay.
 It ended up coming untaped, blowing around in the wind, and making a sticky, dirty mess.

-Overlapping the skirting without actually joining it worked just fine for us since it was fastened at the top and bottom, but if you are concerned about making a tight seal you may want to find a different way to join the seams (see the idea suggested at the end of this article).
+Overlapping the skirting without actually joining it worked just fine this time because we fastened each piece to the RV and to the ground.
+If you are concerned about making a tight seal you may want to find a different way to join the seams (see the idea suggested at the end of this article).

 I planned the seam in the photo below to be at the spot where our sewer hose connects so that it can be easily unhooked if we need to access that area.